Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

 - The imagery used in the game was taken from (https://www.pinclipart.com/) and is free to use.

 ## Acknowledgements
- - My mentor for his advice and assistance
  - The CI students who peer reviewed my website and gave feedback
+ - Daniel Maher on hs assistance with a problem I encountered.